VantageDiscovery/vantage-ui-templates/README.md

   // What you want to be inital search
-  // deafault "Type in anything you want and explore magic..." defaultSearchQuery?: string,
+  // default "Type in anything you want and explore magic..." defaultSearchQuery?: string,

   // Original search results
+  // Url pattern to some site to get their search with our search text
+  // If setted create link icon that lead to url
   // Ex. https://google.com/search?q=${query} will get you to google search results for query
   // Note need to have ${query} that will be replaced with real query originalSearchResultsURL?: string,